B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 - [ ] teleports the player to the specified location

 ### TTI Misc: Time of day
-- [ ] implement userInput: an actual time of day, like 12:00, 17:42, 01:55
-- [x] imeplement settings: enable / disable
-- [ ] sets the in game time of day to the specified time
+- adds 12h to the ingame time

 ### TTI Sound: Happy 420
-- [x] plays the suffocate sound
+- plays the suffocate sound
-- [x] imeplement settings: enable / disable